 “ Like Water for Chocolate is a 1992 film based on the popular novel, published in 1989 by first-time Mexican novelist Laura Esquivel.
 It earned all 11 Ariel awards of the Mexican Academy of Motion Pictures, including the Ariel Award for Best Picture, and became the highest grossing Spanish-language film ever released in the United States at the time. ” - lankalion

-In the midst of a searing Florida heat wave, a woman convinces her lover, a small-town lawyer, to murder her rich husband.
+In the midst of a searing Florida heat wave, a woman persuades her lover, a small-town lawyer, to murder her rich husband.
 (113 mins.)

 “ Body Heat is a 1981 American neo-noir film written and directed by Lawrence Kasdan.
 It stars William Hurt, Kathleen Turner, Richard Crenna, Ted Danson, J.A.
 Preston, and Mickey Rourke.
 It may be cited as an example of postmodern pastiche, as its sets are an intentional mix of visual eras.
 The plot of the film is heavily inspired by Double Indemnity. ” - lankalion